LookBfrYouX/Wasteless/Epic Proposal.md

 Pop-up on clicking the sales listing card or any suitable interaction will reveal the detail.

 *Note: Future stories might include upvote and downvote on products.
-For example, vegan users could 'upvote' a product as 'vegan' if they believe it is vegan or vice-versa if it is not.*
+For example, vegan users could *Note: Future stories may include an upvote/downvote feature for the products' dietary tags.
+For example, users could 'upvote' a product as 'vegan' if they believe it is vegan or vice-versa if it is not.*

 ### EU2 Search sale listings by nutrition facts